 The State 4-H Office has several advisory committees ranging from animal science to healthy living to camping.
-These committees provide an opportunity for UC 4-H members, adult volunteers, and program partners with a particular interest or expertise to provide leadership and help advise on the direction of UC 4-H. Applicants must be 14 years old or older, and new members are selected annually.
-For more information or to apply, go to the California 4-H Youth Development website.
+These committees provide an opportunity for UC 4-H members, adult volunteers, and program partners with a particular interest or expertise to provide leadership and help advise on the direction of the UC 4-H. New members are selected annually.
+For more information or to apply go to 9 http://4h.ucanr.edu/Get Involved/Advisory Committees/